-Today ~100 million adult Americans (about 35%) are affected by chronic pain, and regrettably, this burden is ill-matched by pain management skills across health professions (2).
+Today, 100 million American adults (about 35%) are affected by chronic pain, and regrettably, this burden is ill-matched by pain management across health professions (2).

-In previous blogs I’ve talked about important gaps in pain education received by healthcare professionals, including doctors and physical therapists.
-Today we’ll look at the status of pain education in Occupational Therapy school.
+In previous blogs, I’ve talked about important gaps in pain education received by healthcare professionals, including doctors and physical therapists.
+Now, we’ll look at the status of pain education in Occupational Therapy school.

-Is the education OTs receive in school with regard to pain science and pain education sufficient to meet the challenge and the patients they treat?
+Is the education OTs receive in school with regard to pain science and pain education sufficient to meet the challenges of the patients they treat?

 Occupational therapists (OTs) work with people of all ages to improve activities of daily living in the home, outdoors, and in learning and working environments.
-This includes assistance in developing, recovering, or maintaining cognitive, reasoning, and physical skills: interpreting information, using a computer, commuting, shopping, and caring for daily needs such as dressing, bathing, and cooking.
+This includes assistance in developing, recovering, or maintaining both cognitive and physical skills, such as interpreting information, using a computer, commuting, shopping, dressing, bathing, and cooking.
 Pain is relatively common in OT patients, and can critically interfere with occupational performance and daily life.
-A solid understanding of the cause, context, and management of pain, appropriate attitudes about pain and the people who experience pain, are all important assets in the practice of Occupational Therapy (3).Pain is relatively common in OT patients, and can critically interfere with occupational performance and daily life.
+A solid understanding of the cause, context, and management of pain, as well as an appropriate attitude about pain and the people who experience pain, are all important assets in the practice of Occupational Therapy (3).Pain is relatively common in OT patients, and can critically interfere with occupational performance and daily life.
 Click To Tweet

 Pain Education in Occupational Therapy School

 Two recent studies shed light on the extent of pain knowledge and attitudes in OT graduates.
-The first study involved 354 Canadian OTs working in the community, acute care, and private practice and were surveyed using the City of Boston’s Rehabilitation Professionals’ Knowledge and Attitude Survey (COBS) (4).
+The first study involved 354 Canadian OTs working within the community as well as out of private practices, who were surveyed using the City of Boston’s Rehabilitation Professionals’ Knowledge and Attitude Survey (COBS) (4).

 The survey revealed several potential “knowledge gaps” including: